TACC/Core-CMS/README.md

 ### Usage

-1. Make changes to source files in `/src`.
+1. Make changes to source files.
 2. Compile changes to source via:
     - (manually, for any ready changes) `npm run build`
     - (automatically, on source change) `npm run watch`
-3. Notice that build output is in `/build`.
+3. Confirm that the build output has changed.

-    - Docker loads that output as if it were in `/taccsite_cms/static/site_cms`.
+Remember:

+- Templates must load files, that were built, from `…/build`
+- Templates must load files, that need __no__ build step, from `…/site_cms`